madhavkhoslaa/madhavkhoslaa.github.io/content/posts/rustiter.md

 }
 ```

-calling next will return a `Option<Self::item>` as long as there are elements in the collection.
+calling next will return an `Option<Self::item>` as long as there are elements in the collection.

 # Example of implementing Iter trait to create own iterator for our data structure.